Public power utilities are operated by local governments to provide communities with reliable, responsive, not-for-profit electric service.

 Public Power Benefits

+Public power has many distinct characteristics that benefit consumers and contribute to community progress.
+One of the most important benefits is local control.
 Public power customers have a special relationship with their utility.
 They are consumers as well as owners, with a voice in utility policies.
-Local control can greatly improve a community’s quality of life by providing:
+Every resident of a public power community is a utility owner, with the ability to voice their views on policies that affect rates and services.
+Local control can greatly improve a community’s quality of life by:

 - Providing adequate and safe electricity